gogamarra/Automated-ELK-Stack/README.md

 - How to Use the Ansible Playbook Builds

 ## Deliverables and Network Diagram
-- ANSIBLE playbook files that generate and configure the highlighted orange areas in the following diagram.
+- ANSIBLE playbook and configuration files that generate an ELK stack at the highlighted orange areas in the following diagram.
 - The process can be repeated ad hoc or automatically by rerunning the playbooks

 ![ Deployment Architecture](./images/network-diagram-elkstack.jpg)